 - NEVER use aluminum foil to cover oven racks or oven bottom.
 This could result in risk of electric shock, fire, or damage to the appliance.
 Use foil only as directed in this guide. - PREPARED FOOD WARNING: Follow food manufacturer's instructions.
 If a plastic frozen food container and/or its cover distorts, warps, or is otherwise damaged during cooking, immediately discard the food and its container.
 The food could be contaminated. - If you are "flaming" liquor or other spirits under an exhaust, TURN THE FAN OFF.
-The draft could cause the flames to spread out of control. - Once the unit has been installed as outlined in the Installation Instructions, it is important that the fresh air supply is not obstructed.
-The use of a gas cooking appliance results in the production of heat and moisture in the room in which it is installed.
-Ensure that the kitchen is well-ventilated.
-Keep natural venting holes open or install a mechanical ventilation device.
-Prolonged or intensive use of the appliance may call for additional (such as opening a window) or more effective ventilation (such as increasing the level of a mechanical ventilation if present).
+The draft could cause the flames to spread out of control.

-Utensil Safety
+Cookware Safety

 - Use pans with flat bottoms and handles that are easily grasped and stay cool.
 Avoid using unstable, warped, easily tipped or loose-handled pans.
 Also avoid using pans, especially small pans, with heavy handles as they could be unstable and easily tip.
-Pans that are heavy to move when filled with food may also be hazardous. - Be sure utensil is large enough to properly contain food and avoid boilovers.
+Pans that are heavy to move when filled with food may also be hazardous. - Be sure cookware is large enough to properly contain food and avoid boilovers.
 Pan size is particularly important in deep fat frying.
-Be sure pan will accommodate the volume of food that is to be added as well as the bubble action of fat. - To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, DO NOT extend handles over adjacent surface burners.
-ALWAYS turn pan handles toward the side or back of the appliance, not out into the room where they are easily hit or reached by small children. - NEVER let a pan boil dry as this could damage the utensil and the appliance. - Follow the manufacturer's directions when using oven cooking bags. - Only certain types of glass, glass/ceramic, ceramic or glazed utensils are suitable for rangetop surface or oven usage without breaking due to the sudden change in temperature.
-Follow manufacturer's instructions when using glass.
+Be sure pan will accommodate the volume of food that is to be added as well as the bubble action of fat. - To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, DO NOT extend handles over adjacent burners.
+ALWAYS turn pan handles toward the side or back of the appliance, not out into the room where they are easily hit or reached by small children. - NEVER let a pan boil dry as this could damage the utensil and the appliance. - Follow the manufacturer's directions when using oven cooking bags. - Only certain types of glass/ceramic, ceramic glazed cookware are suitable for oven without breaking due to the sudden change in temperature.
+Follow manufacturer's instructions when using glass. - This appliance has been tested for safe performance using conventional cookware.
+DO NOT use any devices or accessories that are not specifically recommended in this guide.
+DO NOT use eyelid covers for the surface units, stovetop grills, or add-on oven convection systems.
+The use of devices or accessories that are not expressly recommended in this manual can create serious safety hazards, result in performance problems, and reduce the life of the components of the appliance. - Use proper pan material.
+Refer to "Before Using Range" section for recommended cookware.
+Proper relationship of cookware to surface unit will also improve efficiency.